Get out there and start filming! It’s the best way to learn. | photo by colette nichol, story envelope media

 You can also learn more about this technique by reading the entertaining book iPhone Millionaire.

-I’ve created the Story Envelope Academy’s 12-week Online Filmmaking Program called The Epic Journey, which runs twice per year.
+The Story Envelope Academy’s 12-week Online Filmmaking Program runs twice per year.
 You’ll become a solo filmmaker and gain a comprehensive filmmaking skillset.
 You can get on the filmmaking program waitlist here.

 Learn Filmmaking — Keep Reading: